HadrienG2/subwoofer/README.md

-If on the other hand you only have temporary access to the target hardware, you may alternatively go for the opposite approach of measuring everything that can possibly be measured, accumulating as much information as possible for the subsequent analysis.
-This can be done, at the expense of an enormous increase of compilation time and runtime (we're talking about runtimes of multiple days), by enabling all cargo features:
+If on the other hand you only have temporary access to the target hardware, you may alternatively go for the opposite approach of measuring everything that can possibly be measured, accumulating as much information as possible for later analysis.
+This can be done, at the expense of an enormous increase of compilation time and runtime (we're talking about runtimes of multiple days), by enabling all the cargo features:

 ```bash
 cargo bench --all-features
 ```

-In that case, do not forget to make a backup of the `target/criterion` directory before you lose access to the hardware!
+If you go down that route, do not forget to make a backup of the `target/criterion` directory before you lose access to the hardware!

 ## Naming convention